-Sadly, your stay in Japan must come to an end today.
-A private taxi has been arranged to pick you up from your hotel, and take you in comfort to Tokyo Narita Airport, so you can end your adventure in comfort and style.
+Sadly, your journey through Japan must come to an end today.
+A private taxi has been arranged to pick you up from your hotel, and take you in comfort to the Tokyo Narita Airport, so you can end your adventure in comfort and style.
 This ride will take around 90 minutes, depending on traffic conditions.
 At the airport, you will be dropped right at the door of the departures lobby, making for a smooth end to your trip.

-We hope you had an incredible adventure in Japan and we wish you safe and pleasant travels onward!
+We hope you had an incredible adventure and we wish you safe and pleasant travels onward!
 (This service is on a private basis.)

 Gora Kadan exemplifies a fusion of tradition and personalization with captivating oriental charm.
 A perfect union of past and present, this magnificent property is set in the stunning context of the National Park of Hakone.
 Once a retreat for the Kaninnomiya Imperial family, this noble estate can be considered one of the area's most coveted treasures.
 This ancient Japanese hideaway offers a truly exquisite and unforgettable experience.
 The rooms at Gora Kadan are Japanese tradition at its best.
 As you walk around and through many of the passages, staircases, external and internal walkways, you begin to uncover a rich and detailed architecture and a rich interplay of solids and voids.
 Gora Kadan also offers a full service spa, offering an international menu of aromatherapy, thalasso therapy, Italian foot and leg treatments and Dead Sea salt therapy.